risebeyondio/io/containers-microservices/linux-containers.rst

 |

 containers basics
-   containers run on same shared linux kernel, which helps to to launch them quickly
+   containers run on same shared linux kernel, which helps to launch them quickly

    examples
       - Host Ubuntu server that can run RHEL based containers